eduk8s-tests/lab-tanzu-challenge/workshop/content/devops/tasks.md

 4. Build your pipeline
 5. Deploy your pipeline to the cluster
 6. Trigger your pipeline (manually)
-7. Check that your pipeline finalises OK
+7. Check that your pipeline successfully deploys your application
 8. Obtain the URL to the deployed application
 9. Verify that the application is running fine
-10. Make a change in the code and push the change to the SCM
+10. Make a change in the code and push the change to git
-11. Trigger the execution of the pipeline (manually)
+11. Trigger the execution of the pipeline via a webhook
-12. Check that your pipeline finalises OK
+12. Check that your pipeline successfully deploys your application
 13. Validate that your change is visible in the deployed application
 14. You’ve done it!